What to Plant Each Month in the UK

 • leave room for succession sowing later on

-As a result, seasonal decisions become clearer.
-When you know what space you actually have available, it’s far easier to decide what to plant now and what’s better left until the following month.
+As a result, decisions become clearer.
+When your oragnised it’s far easier to decide what to plant now and what crops are better left until later on in the season.

 Below is a practical overview of how the growing year usually unfolds in the UK.
 Think of it as a UK planting calendar by month, showing how priorities shift as temperature, daylight, and soil conditions change.
 These summaries are deliberately short; however, each month links to a detailed guide if you want to dig deeper.